Cooperly/v2flags/README.md

 # Why not just use [Aikar](https://github.com/aikar)'s flags?
 His GC is based on G1, it's extremely stable but extremely slow, so why should current gen servers be held back by last gen algorithms?

 I propose to get rid of it in favor of [ZGC](https://github.com/openjdk/zgc), why?
-It clears memory alongside the server instead of pausing it each time, and it's wicked fast.
+It clears memory alongside the server instead of pausing it each time, and it's pretty fast.

 # Who should use these flags?
 Generally modded servers or large networks will probably benefit the most from performance flags.